 Know About Nic 707...

-Nic 707 is an early “Style Master,” a rare title of merit that acknowledges exceptional creativity, refined artistic talent and the willingness to share techniques with other artists.
-Nic 707 is one of the last surviving links between the 1st generation of Style Masters and the 2nd generation, exemplified by Chain 3, Kool 131 and Kase 2.
+Nic 707 was an early “Style Master,” a rare title of merit that acknowledges exceptional creativity, refined artistic talent and the willingness to share techniques with other artists.

-Nic 707's enduring influence on the world of graffiti includes the mentoring of up and coming artists and noteworthy collaborations with many of the field's celebrated luminaries.
-Of particular note is the success of Nic 707's protege, Noc 167 (Melvin Samuels, Jr.), who is considered one of graffiti's legendary talents.
+Nic 707's enduring influence on the world of graffiti includes the mentoring of up and coming artists and the creation of the innovative InstaFame Phantom Art in 2009.
+This movement of guerilla-style exhibitions involved noteworthy collaborations with dozens of the field's celebrated luminaries and brought back graffti to the New York City Transit with a unique twist for over eleven years running.
 Nic 707 also founded the renowned OTB (“Out to Bomb” or “Only the Best”) graffiti crew and was its first president.
 Today, OTB boasts an active membership of thousands of dedicated artists worldwide.